AleRampa/REGA/README.md

   - species (string array of the chemical species present in the mixture)
   - n (molar fractions)

+This program works well with NFP and HGS from ManelSoria/INIST and ManelSoria/HGS

 Note: loops are not implemented yet.
 A way to avoid the problem is to break the loop at some point with an "Out" block and a "KnownState" block, where the loop ends and start respectively.
 "KnownState" block is equivalent to a